amscotti/local-LLM-with-RAG/readme.md

 ## Setup

 1. Clone this repository to your local machine.
-2. Create a Python virtual environment by running `python3 -m venv env`.
+2. Create a Python virtual environment by running `python3 -m venv .venv`.
-3. Activate the virtual environment by running `source env/bin/activate` on Unix or MacOS, or `.\env\Scripts\activate` on Windows.
+3. Activate the virtual environment by running `source .venv/bin/activate` on Unix or MacOS, or `.\.venv\Scripts\activate` on Windows.
 4. Install the required Python packages by running `pip install -r requirements.txt`.

 ## Running the Project